 IDW has done prequels, adaptations, and sequel comics for the movies.
 Titan Magazines also does a series based on the movie, with issues that fit around IDW's, much as Marvel UK did for Marvel US.

 A new continuity and a dramatic new art style highlights this series.
 It is largely a throwback to the classic G1 while cementing a stronger canon and taking influence from newer series.
-This series ended up returning the franchise to its roots, with no dramatic changes to the core story and not trying to highlight any new toy gimmick.
+This series ended up returning the franchise to its roots, being American produced with no dramatic changes to the core story and not trying to highlight any new toy gimmick (instead focusing on the transformation itself as the gimmick).

 Transformers Animated had its pilot in late 2007 to ride the popularity of the movie, and was the first American-written series since Beast Machines.
 Despite severe fan reactions to the character designs and animation style, the show's story and scripting (and a healthy respect to the saga as a whole) have won over many converts in short order.
 This time the Autobot/Decepticon war ended years ago and Optimus Prime is only the commander of a small repair crew, with Ultra Magnus as the Autobot commander.
 Megatron hasn't been seen in years but when they come across the AllSpark this small team has to deal with the feared Decepticon, which eventually strands them on Earth.